EPF Interest 2025-26: 8.25% Credited to Your Account

 8.25% EPF Interest Rate FY2025-26

 The process from CBT decision to account credit has three steps.
-As of 13 June 2026, India is waiting between steps two and three.
+For FY2025-26, all three are now complete.

 1